bytecodealliance/wasmtime/README.md

 tutorial on compiling and running programs using WASI and wasmtime, as well as an overview of the filesystem sandboxing system.

-Wasmtime does not yet implement Spectre mitiations, such as those being pioneered [by](https://www.wasmjit.org/blog/spectre-mitigations-part-1.html) [wasmjit](https://www.wasmjit.org/blog/spectre-mitigations-part-2.html), however this is a subject of ongoing research.
+Wasmtime does not yet implement Spectre mitigations, such as those being pioneered [by](https://www.wasmjit.org/blog/spectre-mitigations-part-1.html) [wasmjit](https://www.wasmjit.org/blog/spectre-mitigations-part-2.html), however this is a subject of ongoing research.